Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Sine-Cosine chaotification technique

 \subsection{Complexity based Sample Entropy}

-Richman et al. \cite{richman2000physiological} introduced an approach to develop Approximate Entropy, which is widely used measure for estimating the time series complexity.
-Several analysis have demonstrated that the developed measure, namely, Sample Entropy (SamEn), is more accurate than Approximate Entropy.
+Richman et al. \cite{richman2000physiological} introduced an approach to develop an Approximate Entropy, which is widely used as a measure for estimating the time series complexity.
+Several analyses have demonstrated that the developed measure, namely, the Sample Entropy (SamEn) is more accurate than Approximate Entropy.

 To illustrate the complexity of the enhanced map~\eqref{4}, Figure~\ref{fig:complexity1} depicts the SamEn results of the enhanced map and different chaotic and hyperchaotic maps.
-The parameters of the enhanced map \eqref{4} in this figure are set as $ \beta=5 $, $ A=15 $, and $ B=3.7 $.
-Obviously, the enhanced map~\eqref{4} has the largest SamEn values, which means that one needs more information to predict the generated sequences by this map.
+The parameters of the enhanced map \eqref{4} for this figure are considered as $ \beta=5 $, $ A=15 $, and $ B=3.7 $.
+Clearly, the enhanced map~\eqref{4} has the largest SamEn values implying that one needs more information to predict the generated sequences by this map.